 Skip to main content

-To: Sen. Don Harmon, Sen. Bill Cunningham, Sen. Kimberly Lightford, Sen. Mike Simmons, Rep. Chris Welch, Rep. Jehan Gordon-Booth, Rep. Robyn Gabel, Rep. Will Guizzardi, Rep. La Shawn K. Ford, Rep. Ann M. Williams
+To: Sen. Don Harmon, Sen. Bill Cunningham, Sen. Mattie Hunter, Sen. Kimberly Lightford, Sen. Mike Simmons, Sen. Sara Feigenholtz, Rep. Chris Welch, Rep. Jehan Gordon-Booth, Rep. Robyn Gabel, Rep. Will Guizzardi, Rep. La Shawn K. Ford

 Please Help!
 Pain Patients Are Dying!
 Support Illinois HB 5373!

-In Illinois, pain patients are a very marginalized and stigmatized community.
-Pain medicine prescriptions continue to decrease, as doctors become afraid of legal reprisal, while we have a record number of overdose fatalities.
-Previously stable patients on long-term pain therapy have taken their lives or, in desperation, been forced to resort to the illicit market, which has caused even more overdoses.
+In Illinois, pain patients are a marginalized, highly vulnerable, stigmatized community.
+Pain medicine prescriptions continue to decrease, as doctors become afraid of legal reprisal, but we have a record number of overdose fatalities.
+Previously stable patients on long-term pain therapy have taken their lives, died from un or under treated pain (the number 1 cause of global mortality), been forced by desperate circumstances to resort to the illicit market, which exponentially increased fatalities.
 Illinois has one of the lowest prescribing rates in the US but the 14th highest number of deadly overdoses.
 Recent data reveals that not a single overdose fatality is attributable to prescription pain medicine.
-State agencies are substituting their judgment for doctors and destroying the sanctity of the doctor-patient relationship.
+State agencies substitute their judgment for doctors and destroy the sanctity of the doctor-patient relationship.

-Please support HB 5373 to protect pain patients and their healthcare providers—countless lives depend on it!
+Current policies harm one of our most vulnerable communities.
+You can help fix this!
+Please support HB 5373 to protect chronic pain patients and their doctors—millions of lives depend on it!

 Why is this important?